sampreet-chawla/GA-unit4-ruby-intro-to-ruby/README.md

 ### Variable Declaration

-Ruby handles variables differently than we've seen in previously.
+Ruby handles variables differently than we've previously seen.
 In Ruby, variables can be simply defined, **without previously being declared.** This means that with Ruby, we don't need keywords like `let` and `const` before variables.
 We can simply declare the variable and assign it a value `variable = value`.